 Reinforcement Learning Coach: Reinforcement Learning Coach by Intel® AI Lab enables easy experimentation with state of the art Reinforcement Learning algorithms

 - If you watched Winter 2018 Olympics opening, Intel uses Swarm of Drones to create different shapes in the sky.
 If haven’t watched it, I highly recommend watching this video.
 Now, Intel wants to take this to another level for the Summer 2020 Tokyo Olympics.
-Here is the link to the Intel challenge for the best idea.

 Andrew Ng, Stanford Professor who founded Coursera, delivered the closing keynote speech.
 There were a lot of excitements in the crowd since most of the people took his online machine-learning course.
 He gave some a introduction about AI and talked about some of the trends in AI.
 One aspect of his talk that grabbed my attention was the roadmap that he put forward for the future of AI.
 In particular he listed the followings as the roadmap that could help developers in creating the next generation of AI products.